HohJD/JD-Notes/README.md

 -Google store their data at Data Centre
 -SQL (structured query language, means database is structured form, e.g. excel, all word files) -NoSQL (Non structured, means database in all kind of forms e.g. pdf, jpeg, word.. blablabla

-Resources
--Join Student developer club at ur Uni, by Google.
-Normally learn about Google Tech, such as Flutter, Firebase, GCP, and TensorFLow
--Join any fb groups about all these tech, so you can keep up with the trend -Use StackOverflow to ask questions
--Read Medium websites(Got App also), full of juice, start-ups and programmers heaven -How companies, developers communicate Apps(Slack, Discord-Sgt jarang for companies) -How companies divide task use Scrum method, agile, waterflow model is old trend (ClickUp, Trello) -Practice coding platforms
-LeetCode (Hard)
-Hackerrank(Hard)
-Codecamp (Easy, got cert but Java macam xde, only Javascript, HTML, CSS) Udacity (Easy)
-Sololearn (Too easy, only play for fun)
-Codelab is the best for Android developing

 Trends in 2020